 In 1990 the commercial printing division still operating as Imperial Print Company was sold, a difficult decision considering its long history.
 In that year, another 8 company Centres were franchised leaving 15 remaining.
 By 1991 only 8 company Centres remained.

 Through the 90s Snap Franchising built further on its services to Master Franchises in Ireland, China and New Zealand.
 It built strong relationships in the USA becoming part of a global network, with the goal of maintaining industry leadership in Australia.

-The sophisticated Snap Centre of today is a far cry from the convenience corner printer of the 60s, Snap is one of the most recognised brands in Australia with a reputation in its field of quality production and service and a commitment to people.
+The sophisticated Snap Centre of today is a far cry from the convenience of the corner printer of the 60s, Snap is one of the most recognised brands in Australia with a reputation in its field of quality production and service, and a commitment to people.